leeleavitt/procPharm/extras/Documentation/installation.md

 Make Sure to read the console if any ERROR's arise.
 If so Close R and paste the commands again.

-# Lab Computers
-If installing R on computers in the lab (these need to be connected to the network drive see [here](../Z_drive_Mounting_Information_1.docx)).
-From there you need to follow the instructions [here](../labDriveInstall/README.md)

 # Python Installation
-**Skip this if;**
-1. You don't need to process the raw files
-2. If you are installing this software to look at traces.

 This R package depends on some python processing.
 To install
 1. Install the [anaconda distribution](https://www.anaconda.com/distribution/).
 Make sure to select for a single user during this installation.
 From there you will need to use `pip` to install our software.